ander-elkoroaristizabal/InfojobsScraper/README.md

 The purpose of this Python module is to, given some search parameters, retrieve the most relevant information of the answer *Infojobs* job offers.
-At the moment of writing it is only able of retrieving the info of just one page, given its url.
+It is now able to search some keywords in Infojobs.net and get the resulting urls and some info, although it sometimes fails when getting the info and just returns the url.

 This module has been developed for educative (non-comercial) purposes.